 23.4 Lines Company means the owner of the local lines network to which your Premises are connected.

 (a) the provision and maintenance of works for the conveyance of electricity;and

 (b) the operation of such works, including the control of voltage and assumption of responsibility for losses of electricity.

 23.6 Meter means a remotely read interval meter and all associated equipment used to measure and communicate information about your use of power to us or our service providers and includes any cover or housing for that equipment.

 23.7 Meter Owner means the person that owns the Meters situated on your Premises.

 23.8 Premises means the premises to which power is supplied (or intended to be supplied) by us to you.

-23.9 Working Days means a day other than a Saturday or a Sunday that registered banks are open for normal business in Christchurch.
+23.9 Working Days means a day other than a Saturday or a Sunday that registered banks are open for normal business in Auckland.

 1. Nature and Scope of Terms

 1.1 Unless otherwise agreed in writing, these Terms apply to all sales of Solar Energy Equipment by Supercharged Energy, all rental or hire of equipment and all agreements Supercharged Energy enters into in respect of the sale and purchase of power.
 Any terms in respect of sale, hire or purchase of power that are entered into between Supercharged Energy and the Customer are additional to these Terms and shall also apply to the sale or hire of solar energy equipment or purchase of power (as relevant).
 Headings in these Terms are a guide only and shall not effect interpretation of these Terms.
 If there is any conflict of inconsistency between these Terms and any other agreement between Supercharged Energy and the Customer, the other agreement shall prevail over these Terms.